nishi-moto/products-api/README.md

   * `ProductGroupId` - the foreign key to the product group that the product belongs too.

-### The API endpoints for you to implement
+### The API endpoints

-The API should have the following endpoints, listed here in suggested implementation order:
+The API should have the following endpoints:

 * `GET` `/api/products` - list all products, including group name for each product
 * `GET` `/api/products/:id`  - get one, including group name